Small changes in the food you eat can help save cash and the planet

 Too Good to Go app

-Students, staff and the public can now pick up discounted food from the University catering outlets through the Too Good To Go app.
+Pick up discounted food from city shops, cafes and restaurants through the Too Good To Go app.

 Too Good to Go helps businesses minimise food that might otherwise be wasted because it hasn’t sold in time.
 The app lets people buy and collect this food, at a great price, so it gets eaten instead of thrown away.